There’s an Eiffel Tower replica in Vegas.

 Arcadia sits at the bottom of the Space Needle in Gatlinburg.

-5. There’s a mentalist at the bottom of the tower
+5. There’s also a mentalist at the base of the Space Needle

 Arcadia also houses the Iris Theater, which is home to the mentalist and magician Erik Dobell whose show is “Mindblowing,” according to Penny from Hendersonville, Ky., who is quoted, no doubt accurately, on the Arcadia website.